voxpupuli/voxpupuli.github.io/_docs/releasing_version.md

 * docs/documentation
 * dependencies

 Make sure that the version updated as expected.
-Anything labeled backward-incompatible should require a major version bump.
+Anything labeled backwards-incompatible should require a major version bump.
 For voxpupuli this includes _removing Ruby/Puppet/OS versions for EOL_.

 If you relabeled anything or the version is wrong, rerun the `Prepare Release` action.
 Request feedback from IRC/Mailing List (are there other changes that should get merged first?)

 The person who does the merge of the PR is expected to do the release below.